IFTTT/polo/README.md

 INSERT INTO `chefs` (`id`, `name`, `email`) VALUES (1, 'Netto', 'eahorctmaagfo.nitm@l')
 ```

+Warning: This is not a security feature.
+Fields can still easily be rearranged back to their original format.
+Polo will simply scramble the order of strings so you don't accidentaly end up causing side effects when using production data in development.

+It is not a good practice to use highly sensitive data in development.

 ## Installation

 Add this line to your application's Gemfile: